 Camp RoCA tries to accommodate all interested children.
 However, there are a large number of transitions and sensory changes throughout the day.
 Children are expected to be able to follow all directions, rules and expectations independently.
 Children must participate well with others and follow safety rules without adult prompts.

 For certain special needs, our camp is wonderful, for others it puts the child and staff in uncomfortable and unsafe situations.
 We are responsible for the safety and well-being of all the campers and do not offer one on one supervision.
 Please contact Antonia at 845-358-0877 x.18 or email@example.com to discuss your child’s particular needs.
 If possible, please discuss any school service plans applicable to your child.

 Camp RoCA has an on-site Medical Director, who is certified in CPR and First Aid.
 The Camp needs to have all medical information on-site for campers, including immunization history and allergy information.
 No camper will be admitted to the Camp without this paperwork.
 Additionally, any medications that campers may need during a camp day must be submitted to the Medical Director, along with supporting paperwork from the camper’s doctor.

 The Camp is not peanut free; however there is a peanut free section of the lunch area.
 Should any parents wish to send in a birthday treat, please send in something store bought that lists the ingredients.
-For more information about allergies within camp groups, please contact Amy at 845-358-0877 x.18 before you send in a treat for the group.
+For more information about allergies within camp groups, please contact Antonia at 845-358-0877 x.18 before you send in a treat for the group.